Fairy Tail: Fairy Tail | Natsu Dragneel | Lucy Heartfilia | Strongest Team | Sirius Team | Founders | Other Members

 - Kansai Regional Accent: Has a pretty thick accent in the Japanese version.

-- Killed Off for Real: If getting blasted by Lucy's Urano Metoria once Hell's Core was taken out of commission didn't kill him, it was certainly Zeref's death at the end of the series.
+- Killed Off for Real: If getting blasted by Lucy's Urano Metoria once Hell's Core was taken out of commission didn't kill him and assuming Mirajane didn't absorb him into her Satan Soul: Algeria, it was certainly Zeref's death at the end of the series.

 - Law of Disproportionate Response: Torafuzar telling him to stop toying with Lucy and just kill her?
 He gets a little angry but nothing comes out of it.
 Lummy supporting the torture and suggesting blowing up Lucy's breasts?
 He blows her to pieces.